luksow/scala-lang/blog/_posts/2024-03-26-ambassadors-initiative.md

 * strengthen the Scala community
 * promote a positive image of Scala
-* recognize and support the independent work of active community members who volunteer time to growing the community
+* recognize and support the independent work of active community members

 ## What are Ambassadors? 🤔